 1/2 of a whole yellow onion, sliced

 20 baby carrots, sliced (or two large carrots)

 1 cup cooked corn kernels

 5 baby potatoes, quartered

 Salt and pepper to taste

 1. Preheat oven to 450 degrees.
 Coat baking sheet with nonstick spray.
 Spread out the sliced and chopped vegetables in an even layer on the baking sheet.
 Drizzle olive oil across vegetables and use a spatula to gently toss until oil is evenly distributed.
 Roast in oven for about 25-30 minutes, flipping veggies about halfway through.
 Remove when veggies have developed a nice brown color.

 2. When veggies are finished roasting, add to a large saucepan with the vegetable broth and seasonings on the stovetop.
 Cook over high heat until soup begins to boil.
 Turn to low, cover and simmer about 8-10 minutes.
 Remove from heat and serve immediately.

-*Any leftovers can be stored in airtight container for up to one week.
+*Any leftovers can be stored in airtight container in the fridge for up to one week.
 I have also heard of freezing soup, but have never done it myself.